-What’s more, AgoraPulse gives you the ability to tag users that seem to be receptive to your messages so you can reach out to them later.
+What’s more, AgoraPulse gives you the ability to label users that seem to be receptive to your messages so you can reach out to them later.

-But AgoraPulse is more than just its high-efficiency dashboard.
+But AgoraPulse is more than just its high-efficiency dashboard with queued content categories like Meet Edgar.
 This content automation tool will also gather data about which users interact with your brand most often.
-Once you know who your biggest fans are, AgoraPulse makes it easy to track how your posts perform with those fans compared to, for example, organic users.
+It also provides reports on how well your content performs.

 The third big reason why AgoraPulse is one of the best Meet Edgar alternatives is just how well-integrated into Facebook it can become.
 AgoraPulse works well with almost every social media platform, including Twitter, Instagram, LinkedIn, and Youtube.
-But AgoraPulse plays especially nice with Facebook, even integrating a wide variety of Facebook Apps.
+But AgoraPulse plays especially nice with Facebook.

 If your marketing strategy involves reaching out to fans and creating influencers or places a special emphasis on continued engagement, AgoraPulse could be the perfect fit.
-That’s even truer if Facebook or Facebook apps are especially important to your marketing strategy.
+That’s even truer if Facebook is especially important to your marketing strategy.

 If your brand or business is looking to put more of the “social” in social media, a tool such as SmarterQueue can be a tremendous asset.
 Just as with Meet Edgar, users have the ability to import a library of content.

 But what makes SmarterQueue different is that the software puts the emphasis on “smart” with an incredibly user-friendly dashboard.
 This dashboard makes it easy to see what content is scheduled, what categories are having successes, and how often you’re posting.